 ©2009 by Donna Cunningham, MSW

 This is an excerpt from my ebooklet, Analyzing Aspects: Building Blocks of Chart Interpretation.
-To order the booklet, which contains separate chapters on conjunctions, squares, trines, oppositions, sextiles, quincunxes, and lesser-known aspects, send $8 to me through PayPal and give them my email address, email@example.com.
+To order the booklet, which contains separate chapters on conjunctions, squares, trines, oppositions, sextiles, quincunxes, and lesser-known aspects, go to moonmavenpublications.com

 We’re taught that squares signify conflict—both internal and with the external world.
 Planets at a 90° angle represent issues we keep needing to resolve.
 Just when we think we’ve nailed them, they pop up again to demand attention.
 The aspect sets up a battle for dominance between planets in two very different signs and in the key areas of life two houses represent.
 Of all the difficult aspects, squares create the most dynamic tension between contradictory needs and desires.

 Squares must be bad, right?
 Who wants conflict?
 But what would your world be like if you didn’t have any squares in your natal chart and never faced another transiting or progressed square?
 What if you avoided all contact with people whose planets formed right angles to yours?
 Would your existence be easy, peaceful, and trouble-free?
 Maybe, but you’d be bored senseless in no time.